Jdewbury/Jdewbury/README.md

 <img  src="weblogo.png">

-My name is Jarett Dewbury and I am a **Biomedical Engineering** undergraduate at the University of Waterloo

-📖 I am looking to explore a variety of topics ranging from brain-machine interfaces, deep learning, machine learning,
-    artificial intelligence, neural engineering, software engineering, and research exploring the intersection of these fields!
+My name is Jarett Dewbury and I am a **Biomedical Engineering** undergraduate at the University of Waterloo.
+I am looking to explore a variety of topics ranging from brain-machine interfaces, deep learning, machine learning, artificial intelligence, neural engineering, software engineering, and research exploring the intersection of these fields!

 🧠 I am currently working on and researching SSVEP-based brain computer interface models